Voilaxuan/Data-analysis-and-visualization-of-Openrice/README.md

+If you want to get relevant report, PPT and detailed guideline, please contact author: 1716207520@qq.com.

 This project is build based on pyspark & parallel and divided into 3 parts - obtain data of OpenRice, data transformation, data visulization.
 1. Obtain data from OpenRice